cybera/synthi/manual/src/sections/DatasetBrowser.md

 {% endhint %}

 {% hint style='danger' %}
-Selecting the 'Publish' option allows a user to share a dataset with anyone who has access to the ADI platform.
+Selecting the 'Publish' option allows a user to share a dataset with anyone who has access to the Synthi platform.
 {% endhint %}